TylorS/snowpack-plugin-hash/readme.md

 # snowpack-plugin-hash

-Makes use of [ts-morph](https://ts-morph.com/) and [posthtml](https://github.com/posthtml/posthtml) to apply content hashes to all of your build assets.
+Snowpack integration for [@typed/content-hash](https://github.com/TylorS/typed-content-hash) to apply content hashes to all of your build assets.
 This can be helpful in production to allow caching files permanently since the hashes are determinstic based on the contents of the file.

+Note that this plugin uses Snowpack's "optimize" plugin API which will only run during `snowpack build` to prepare your assets for production.

 ## Features

-- SHA-256 Content Hashes for JS, JSX, and CSS files.
+- SHA-512 Content Hashes for JS, JSX, and CSS files.
 - SourceMap generation w/ remapping support
 - Remaps `import-map.json` to reference hashes
 - Generates an asset manifest for all files
 - Rewrites all the `script.src` and `link.href` in your HTML files.
-- Supports buildOptions.baseUrl

 ## Install